 History of Lodges

 Meetings were then held in the Sumner Town Hall in Osseo, Wisconsin on a fairly regular basis.
-Later attendance at the meetings only warranted gathering in the homes of members.
-Activities ofthe Lodge almost came to a standstill in the sixties, but interest in the seventies saw the Lodge again resume an active role in the community.
+Later attendance at the meetings warranted gathering only in the homes of members.
+Activities of the Lodge almost came to a standstill in the sixties, but interest in the seventies saw the Lodge again resume an active role in the community.

 Through the years the lodge has made special efforts to observe Norway's Constitution Day on May 17th by presenting programs at three local nursing homes.
 We have had a Kor, singing many of the old favorite Norwegian songs.
 We have hosted the Stoughton Dancers, with the performance open to the public.
 As a lodge we have participated in community holiday parades, and joined with Fagernes of Blair for an annual Fyrbal to mark midsummer.